mattbierner/blog.mattbierner.com/_posts/2014-03-03-khepri-fat-arrows.md

 ## ECMAScript 6
 [ECMAScript 6][ecmascript6draft] arrow functions are more than a shorter function syntax, they are semantically different from functions defined with the `function` keyword.
 Among the differences, arrow functions use lexical this scoping.
 They do not introduce a `this` binding.

-In an arrow function, `this` is resolves using lexical scoping rules to the first `this` object from a regular `function` function.
+In an arrow function, `this` is resolved using lexical scoping rules to the first `this` object from a regular `function` function.

 ```js
 C.prototype.getXGetter = function() { // normal function